pingcap/blog/how-pinterest-reduced-costs-and-improved-data-consistency-with-newsql-database.md

 * **Reduced** **infrastructure cost**, because the number of components is reduced
 * **Comparable performance—and sometimes even better performance**—for the same type of queries

 This is the result of just one of our use cases.
-We evaluated other use cases, and, in general, we are satisfied with TiDB’s performance and reliability.
+We evaluated other use cases, and, in general, we are satisfied with TiDB's performance and reliability.

 ## TiDB challenges and opportunities